reactphp/event-loop/README.md

 hello('Tester', $loop);
 ```

+This interface does not enforce any particular timer resolution, so
+special care may have to be taken if you rely on very high precision with
+millisecond accuracy or below.
+Event loop implementations SHOULD work on
+a best effort basis and SHOULD provide at least millisecond accuracy
+unless otherwise noted.
+Many existing event loop implementations are
+known to provide microsecond accuracy, but it's generally not recommended
+to rely on this high precision.

-The execution order of timers scheduled to execute at the same time is
+Similarly, the execution order of timers scheduled to execute at the
-not guaranteed.
+same time (within its possible accuracy) is not guaranteed.

 This interface suggests that event loop implementations SHOULD use a
 monotic time source if available.
 Given that a monotonic time source is